 Please ensure you arrive in plenty of time for the start of your shift.
 We recommend that you use public transport wherever possible, as there will be road closures on the weekend of the event, and parking is extremely limited.

 Depending upon which role(s) you are taking up this Brighton Marathon Weekend, you will need to look at one or more of our maps to get acquainted with the layouts of the various courses and villages.
-Click the links below to view these.
+Links will be available below soon.

 General Rules and Customer Service